themobilecoder/themobilecoder/README.md

 # Projects

-Here are some of my works and projects that I've been involved with in the last few years.
+Here are some projects that I've been involved with in the last few years.

 - 📱 [Commonwealth Bank of Australia's Smart Terminal for hospitality venues in Australia](https://www.youtube.com/watch?v=O8kQy5IwthU)
 - 💙 [Flutter app development tech blog @ themobilecoder.com](https://themobilecoder.com)